Hands-on-robotics/LightBnB/LightBnB_WebApp-master/README.md

 * `routes` contains the router files which are responsible for any HTTP requests to `/users/something` or `/api/something`.
 * `styles` contains all of the sass files.
 * `server.js` is the entry point to the application.
 This connects the routes to the database.

+## Getting Started

+1. To bring the project into your local environment, you'll have to clone the repository using git clone git@github.com:Hands-on-robotics/LightBnB.git.
+2. To have all the dependencies installed use command `npm install` in your terminal.
+3. To start up the server use command `npm run local` in your terminal.
+4. Then navigate to http://localhost:3000 in your browser to view the web application.